yuikns/php-markdown-g/README.md

 Differences from PHP Markdown
 -----------------------------
-This version is based on [PHP Markdown Extra 1.2.6](http://michelf.ca/projects/php-markdown/classic/) by Michel Fortin, released on 2013 April 11.
+This version is based on [PHP Markdown Extra 1.2.7](http://michelf.ca/projects/php-markdown/classic/) by Michel Fortin, released on 11 Apr 2013.

 * Support for Github style fenced code blocks.
-Wrap code blocks in ` ``` ` instead of `~~~`.
+Wrap code blocks in ``` instead of ~~~.
-* Code for third part software removed and global settings moved into class.
+* Code for third party software removed and global settings moved into class.

 How do I use this?
 ------------------